MomsFriendlyDevCo/doop-core-vue/README.md

 API
 ===
-This module exports only one sub-module currently, the `compiler` function.
+This module exports the following sub-modules:

 Compiler(options)